psteniusubi/oidc-tester/README.md

 This browser based app requires CORS support from the OpenID Connect provider for the Token Endpoint.
 Most providers will support CORS but there are some exceptions.

 There is no backend.
-Browser's [local storage](https://html.spec.whatwg.org/multipage/webstorage.html#webstorage) is used to store any configuration information.
+Browser's [local storage](https://html.spec.whatwg.org/multipage/webstorage.html#webstorage) is used to store any configuration information such as provider metadata and client credentials.

 # Registering OpenID Connect provider